EFForg/starttls-everywhere/README.md

 ## Project status

+*UPDATE (3/2018)* STARTTLS Everywhere development is re-re-starting after another hiatus.

 STARTTLS Everywhere development is re-starting after a hiatus.
 Initial
 objectives:

 * Postfix configuration generation: working pre-alpha, not yet safe
+* Fully integrated Let's Encrypt client postfix plugin: in progress, not yet ready
+ - Progress on these two will be tracked in [the Certbot project](https://github.com/certbot/certbot)
 * Email security database: working pre-alpha, definitely not yet safe
-* Fully integrated Let's Encrypt client postfix plugin: in progress, not yet ready
+ - We'll have an endpoint with this up at dl.eff.org in the coming weeks.
 * DANE support: none yet
 * DEEP support: none yet
 * SMTP-STS integration: none yet